tide-foundation/keylessh-m2/bridges/punchd-bridge/docs/ARCHITECTURE.md

 - **Auth backends** (no `;noauth`): Requests without a valid JWT are redirected to the TideCloak login flow.
 The gateway sets `x-forwarded-user` from the verified token.
 - **No-auth backends** (`;noauth`): Requests are forwarded as-is.
 No JWT extraction, validation, refresh, or login redirect.
 No `x-forwarded-user` header is set.
+- **Public resources**: Certain browser-initiated resource requests (`manifest.json`, `*.webmanifest`, `browserconfig.xml`, `robots.txt`, `*.ico`) are always proxied without auth, regardless of backend auth settings.
+These are fetched by the browser before any session is established and would otherwise return 401.

 ### Path Prefix System